-Your Kamiak username and password will be your Network ID (NID) and its associated password.
-Password changes must be conducted through the official WSU password reset page.
+Your Kamiak username and password will be your WSU network ID (NID) and its associated password.
+Password changes must be made through the official WSU password reset page.

-Kamiak has two login nodes which can be reached at the hostname kamiak.wsu.edu.
-This is a VIP which sends users to the login nodes in a round-robin fashion.
-If you wish to connect to a particular login node you can ssh to login-p1n01.kamiak.wsu.edu or login-p1n02.kamiak.wsu.edu respectively.
+Kamiak has several login nodes which can be reached at kamiak.wsu.edu.
+This is a virtual internet address which sends users to the login nodes in a round-robin fashion.
+If you wish to connect to a particular login node you can ssh to login-p2n01.kamiak.wsu.edu or login-p2n02.kamiak.wsu.edu.

-Any backfill job running on a resource which is requested by its owner will be preempted and will have to be resubmitted to the backfill queue as though it were a new submission.
-For this reason, it is imperative that backfill jobs use check pointing.
+Investors have priority access to the nodes they own.
+Any backfill job running on a resource which is requested by its investor owner will be preempted, i.e., canceled and automatically resubmitted to the backfill queue.

 For more information see environment modules in the Kamiak users guide.